idealjoker/7eleven/Notes/README.supported_games.md

 library routines that either change the execution mode or use inline arguments.
 Current support for these routines is incomplete with only routines that change the mode to WVM supported.
 Routines that change the mode to assembly can easily be added.
-Furthermore, the sycall mechanism from WPC can be ported to Sys 11 to deal with inline arguments.
+Furthermore, the syscall mechanism from WPC can be ported to Sys 11 to deal with inline arguments.